Chia-Network/chia-dev-guides/guides/chialisp-concepts/inner-puzzles.md

 ### Public Key

-You can refer to the [signature guide](/guides/chialisp-bls-signatures) to learn about key pairs and how to use your wallet to sign messages.
+You can refer to the [BLS Signatures guide](/guides/chialisp-bls-signatures) to learn about key pairs and how to use your wallet to sign messages.
 We will be using similar steps here to get the derived public key.

 Run this to get the derived public key: